ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 ## Get Started

-As first step in a C-applicaiton you need to create an in-memory `Key`.
+As first step in a C-application you need to create an in-memory `Key`.
 Such a `Key` is Elektra's atomic unit and consists of:

 - a unique name